SidTheSloth12/second-brain/README.md

 # Second Brain

-A personal knowledge management web app inspired by Obsidian — built to capture notes, tasks, journal entries, and calendar events in one unified, beautifully minimal interface.
+A personal knowledge management web app inspired by Obsidian.
+Built to capture notes, tasks, journal entries, and calendar events in one unified, beautifully minimal interface.
 Also built as a genuine learning project, which means this README doubles as a small monument to stubbornness :)

 ---